 Freshman and transfer candidates may apply for regular admission for the fall or spring semester.
 Prospective freshmen should apply in their senior year of secondary school, no later than February 1 for the fall semester and no later than November 1 for the spring semester.
 Transfer applicants should submit their application early in the semester prior to entry, and no later than March 1 for fall admission or November 1 for spring admission.
 Please see above for information regarding admission to the School of Music or the Department of Theatre Arts.

 English Language Testing Requirements

 Applicants whose native language is not English are required to submit official results of a test of English proficiency.
 The Test of English as a Foreign Language (TOEFL) is the most frequently submitted.
 However, applicants may also submit test results from the International English Language Testing System (IELTS).
 Our recommended scores are 80 or higher on the Internet-based TOEFL (iBT) and 6.0 or higher on the IELTS.
-Applicants who have previously attended a high school, college or university for at least two years, where English is the principal language of instruction and have earned passing grades in English courses are exempt from an English proficiency exam.
+Applicants who have previously attended a high school, college or university for at least three years, where English is the principal language of instruction and have earned passing grades in English courses are exempt from an English proficiency exam.

 A special orientation program is held for new students.
 As academic advising and registration are an integral part of this program, it is essential that all new students attend.
 Details of dates, costs that may be involved, and the program itself are provided to new students by the Office of Student Engagement and Multicultural Affairs.

 First-Year Experience (http://www.ithaca.edu/sacl/experience/)